curtmorgan3/quest-bound-docs/docs/rulesets.md

 ## Modules

 Rulesets can include content from other rulesets via [modules](./modules.md).
-Modules let you reuse attributes, actions, items, charts, documents, windows, and scripts from one ruleset in another.
+Modules let you reuse attributes, archetypes, actions, items, charts, documents, windows, and scripts from one ruleset in another.